vacp2p/rfc/specs/waku/v2/waku-message.md

 # Security Consideration

-In Waku v2, the confidentiality, integrity, and authenticity of the data must be addressed at the `WakuMessage` level.
+In Waku, the confidentiality, integrity, and authenticity of the data must be addressed at the `WakuMessage` level.
 That is, the `payload` shall be encrypted or signed properly to meet the application-specific privacy needs.
-Notice that due to the anonymity considerations these security features are not supported by the `WakuRelay` protocol and are delegated to the upper levels.

 # Changelog